kuldeep23907/Top-Level/README.md

 Technically speaking, this evolution of IBISA is based on a [microservice architecture] (https://en.wikipedia.org/wiki/Microservices).
 A microservice architecture allows external developers to develop additional watcher helper tools  and risk-sharing applications without being tied to any internal choices.

+# Organisation of the project
+The project is composed of 2 distinct projects.
+Each of them is in a distinct Github folder, plus one folder for the blockchain interoperability between the 2 (either Cosmos or PolkaDot).
+* the Risk Sharing (RSC) project;
+* the Watcher Community WCC) project.

+## Roles in the RSC
 On the RSC side
 * the RSC blockchain contains one record per farmer with the public key of the farmer, the public keys of the plots of field of this farmer (most usually one per farmer but can be  several);
 * the RSC blockchain contains one record per plot of field with the public key of the owner, GPS coordinates, the date of ownership, the loss assessment with the date of assessemnt, the watcher key and the percentage of loss;